DorkOS

 }

 All methods in the Transport interface must be implemented.
 TypeScript will report compile-time errors for any missing methods.
+The interface is large — see the source for the complete list.

-If building a React app, inject your Transport via context:
+Inject your Transport via context:

 import { TransportProvider } from '@dorkos/shared';